Inouye165/React-Photo-App/server/ai/README.md

 # AI Service Documentation

-This directory contains AI-powered features for the photo application, including point-of-interest (POI) detection, nutrition analysis, and LangGraph workflows.
+This directory contains AI-powered features for Lumina, including point-of-interest (POI) detection, nutrition analysis, and LangGraph workflows.

 ## Point of Interest (POI) Detection

-### Google Places Integration
+### Places API Integration

-The Google Places API integration (`server/ai/poi/googlePlaces.js`) provides location-based POI discovery for photos with GPS metadata.
+The Places API integration (`server/ai/poi/googlePlaces.js`) provides location-based POI discovery for photos with GPS metadata.

 #### Architecture

 **Parallel Type Requests**: The `nearbyPlaces` function executes parallel requests for multiple POI types to maximize result coverage.
-The Google Places API does not support multiple types in a single request, so we issue concurrent requests for:
+The Places API does not support multiple types in a single request, so we issue concurrent requests for:
 - `park`
 - `museum`
 - `tourist_attraction`